seanorourke7/taped/README.md

 The site is designed to be available to Irish customers only initialy and the profile and checkout forms reflect this with a dropdown menu for county that only includes the counties of Ireland and the default Country is set to IE.

-LucaTaped provides easy Admin functionality for the business owner with an accessible, easy-use Admin access to manage inventory.
+LucaTaped provides easy Admin functionality for the business owner with an accessible, easy to use product management section to manage inventory.
 The additional frontend forms allows the business owner to make quick and easy changes, Add/Edit/Delete Products, mark Products as on sale and publish new articles to the blog.

 # UX/UI - User Experience/User Interface